wanderdust/newsletter/content/posts/023_load_testing_databricks_sql_warehose/index.md

 | Query A | 4,300 | 20,000 | 164,000 | 192,000 | 9,943 |
 | Query B | 530 | 1,800 | 3,500 | 7,774 | 684 |

+{{< details >}}

+Databricks SQL warehouse screenshot showing details about the running queries, queued queries and running clusters.

 ![](./load_test_0.png)

+{{< /details >}}

-#### Key Observations
+#### Observations
 - The databricks queue grows faster than queries can execute, which has a big effect on p95 and p99
-- Slower queries experience a greater performance degradation under load compared to faster queries, which are less impacted
+- The slower query (Query A) experiences a greater performance degradation under load compared to faster queries, which are less impacted

 ---